cividi/whitepaper/README.md

 This diagram shows a high-level view of the platform architecture that is being developed on the basis of the experience of building our first product, the SmartUse.ch portal.
 Continuing to build upon our architectural foundation and working through requirements gathering and team-building phases to determine how the platform will be supported long term will be key to making the right decisions.
 The following sections describe key concepts of our solution architecture, while next chapter (Frameworks) documents more specific platform components.

-### Data standards 🤝
+### Geospatial data standards 🤝

 We wish to build on top of the efforts to deploy open data portals and create data sharing ecosystems around the world.
 Closest to us are those of the Swiss federal government - [opendata.swiss](https://opendata.swiss), which also represents the Swiss cantons, various government organizations, and cities such as the [City of Zürich](https://data.stadt-zuerich.ch) and other forward-thinking communes.
 Many such portals are based on the [CKAN software](https://ckan.org) from Open Knowledge.
 CKAN provides a federated model for data exchange, whereby metadata published on local portals can be promoted and consistently represented on regional, national and international portals.

-Going beyond federated open data, Frictionless Data builds on the principles of the Web of Data with a set of standards, and a community building tools on a middle ground between centralized/siloed open data and more widely distributed (Linked Data, IPFS, Blockchain or otherwise transmitted) concepts for data exchange.
+Going beyond federated open data, Frictionless Data builds on the principles of the Web of Data with a set of containerization formats for any kind of data to enable simple data publication, transport, and consumption.
+A community around these standards is building platform agnostic interoperability tools.
+The frictionless ecosystem is a middle ground between centralized/siloed open data and more widely distributed (Linked Data, IPFS, Blockchain or otherwise transmitted) concepts for data exchange.
+It prevents great cost benefits through easier integration and more consistent interpretation of data schema and sourcing.

 We are inspired by the principles from the [frictionlessdata.io](http://frictionlessdata.io/specs/) project, excerpted here:

 - **Focused:** We have a sharp focus on one part of the data chain, one specific feature – packaging – and a few specific types of data (e.g. tabular).
 - **Web Oriented:** We build for the web using formats that are web "native" such as JSON, work naturally with HTTP such as plain text CSVs (which stream).